Renormalizing one-point probability distribution function for cosmological counts in cells: One-Point Probability Distribution Function

-Let us isolate the contribution of the UV modes at the level of the effective stresses $\tau^a_{\alpha}$, $a=\sigma,\Phi$; $\alpha=\paral,\perp$, entering Eq.~(\ref{Ups2}).
-We sum over all modes with $k\gg R_*^{-1}$ and over all multipoles, without assuming that $\ell$ is large.
-It is straightforward to see that the WKB approximation still applies in this case and yields,
+Let us now isolate the contribution of the UV modes into the aspherical prefactor.
+We sum over all multipoles with $\ell\gg1$ and all modes with $k\gg R_*^{-1}$, where $R_*$ is the Lagrangian radius of the cell defined in Eq.~(\ref{Rstar}).
+The corresponding part of the aspherical prefactor can be written as

-where in the last expression we have approximated the sum over $\ell$ by an integral and used $d\ell/(\ell+1/2)=d\vk/\vk$.
-We observe that the high-$\ell$ stresses factorize into an integral over the power spectrum of short modes and a function of coordinates encoding the dynamics of linear perturbations in the background of the saddle-point solution.
-We will use this factorized structure as a guide in the construction of the counterterm stress tensor in Sec.~\ref{sec:ctr}.
+where in the second line we have approximated the sum over $\ell$ by an integral and used $d\ell/(\ell+1/2)=d\vk/\vk$.
+We observe that the expression inside the exponent factorizes into an integral over $k$ of the power spectrum and a $\vk$-integral of the function $q(\vk)$ encoding the background dependence.
+The latter integral quickly converges at the upper limit.
+It has a spurious singularity at the lower end stemming from the breakdown of the WKB approximation at $\vk\to R_*^{-1}$ but is rendered finite by a proper subtraction of the boundary term (see appendix \ref{app:WKB2}).
+We use the dash-integral sign to remind of this subtraction when it is needed.